michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 Import the `.mzML` files into MZmine (v4.5 or later).

 **Recommended Batch Processing:**

+> **Note:** Simply change the export directories to your desired folder location, any chromatographic details (e.g. retention time window), and noise thresholds and you're good to go.
 We provide a recommended MZmine batch file, optimised for MZmine v4.8 (available in this repository) that performs a cascading annotation strategy:

 **Level 1 Assignments (5 Rounds):**